Many salons want better phone coverage without changing the number clients already know.

 Clients keep calling the number they already know.

-The change happens behind the scenes, where the business decides which calls should be answered by AI and which should stay with the team.
+The change happens behind the scenes — the salon decides which calls should be answered by AI and which should stay with the team.

 That matters because changing numbers can create unnecessary friction across: